 Audi MMI, or MultiMedia Interface, is a general term which refers to a range of Audi technologies that make up the on-board infotainment system.
 Usually, this consists of a colour screen between 7 and 10 inches on the centre console through which features like music and radio are controlled.

 There is, however, no standard infotainment setup across cars.
-Some, like the Audi TT, offer a fairly stripped-back infotainment setup, while others, such as the Audi A8, offer a full-blown entertainment experience for both front and rear passengers.
+Some, like the Audi TT range, offer a fairly stripped-back infotainment setup, while others, such as the Audi A8, offer a full-blown entertainment experience for both front and rear passengers.

 On older models, the Audi MMI user interface would include a rotary dial positioned near to the gearstick for navigating menus.
 This is being gradually phased out and replaced by the “MMI Touch” touchscreen interface.
 It’s a bit trickier to use whilst driving as you’ll find your eyes drifting from the road to the screen as you attempt to prod the touch buttons.
 Haptic feedback is included in most models which at least lets you know that you’ve pressed something.